NORTHPARK CENTER

 Dallas, Texas

 The completion of Texas' BIG TOWN MALL, in 1959, inspired Raymond D. Nasher, a Dallas developer and art connoisseur.
-He began to plan a second interior mall for the Metroplex, which would be built on a 97-acre cotton field.
-This was located 7.2 miles north of Downtown Dallas, at the intersection of the North Central Expressway and Northwest Highway.
+He began to plan a second air-conditioned mall for the Metroplex.
+It would be built on a 97-acre cotton field, owned by the Caruth family foundation.
+This parcel was located 7.2 miles north of Downtown Dallas, at the intersection of the North Central Expressway and Northwest Highway.

-NORTHPARK CENTER was designed by E.G. Hamilton, of the Hamilton & Harrell (now Omniplan) firm, and Kevin Roche, of Eero Saarinen & Associates.
-John Dinkeloo also contributed to the layout of the original shopping center.
+NORTHPARK CENTER was designed by E.G. Hamilton of the Hamilton & Harrell -now Omniplan Architects- firm.
+Kevin Roche, of Eero Saarinen & Associates, and John Dinkeloo also contributed to the layout of the original shopping center.

 The first expansion of NORTHPARK CENTER was completed in the mid-1970s.
 A 2-level (135,000 square foot) Lord & Taylor opened its doors on April 8, 1974.
-A 2-level -thirty-store- Northwest Wing was dedicated on August 7th of the same year.
+A 2-level -thirty-store- Northwest Wing was dedicated on August 7th.
 Four parking structures were also built.
-The mall now encompassed 1.3 million leasable square feet.
+With these modifications, the mall encompassed around 1.3 million leasable square feet.

 J.C.
 Penney pulled up stakes in August 1999.
 The abandoned store was torn down, with a 2-level (250,000 square foot), Houston-based Foley's opening on October 6, 2000.
 The freestanding twin cinema had closed in 1998 and was bulldozed in 2001.
-Lord & Taylor, who conducted a retail retraction during 2004, closed their NORTHPARK location early in the year.
+Lord & Taylor, who conducted a retail retraction during 2004, closed their NORTHPARK location on January 25th.
 With this store -and the cinema- now sitting vacant, plans for a major mall expansion were given impetus.

-Nancy Nasher and husband David Haemisegger sold a fifty-percent interest in their family-run shopping hub to Santa Monica's Macerich Company, while retaining full operational control.
-Dallas-based Omniplan Architects were recruited to design a North Wing expansion.
+Nancy Nasher and husband David Haemisegger acquired the land that the mall sat on in 1999.
+They sold a fifty-percent interest in their shopping complex to Santa Monica's Macerich Company, while retaining full operational control.
+Dallas-based Omniplan Architects were recruited to design a northern expansion.
 Ground was broken for the 235 million dollar project in May 2004.

 North and northwest parking garages were demolished.
 A 3-level (203,000 square foot) Nordstrom was built, along with a 2-level (260,000 square foot) mall concourse.
 The new wing housed the American Multi-Cinema Northpark 15 and NorthPark Cafes Food Court.
 Two new parking garages were also built.

-On September 29, 2006, Barney's New York opened a branch of their luxury department stores (the second to operate in the mall).
+On September 29, 2006, Barney's New York opened a branch of their luxury department store, which was the second to operate in the mall.
 The new NORTHPARK location, occupying part of the old Lord & Taylor, encompassed 2-levels and 88,000 square feet.
 In November of 2012, the Nasher-Haemiseggers bought back the share of NORTHPARK that had been sold to the Macerich Company in 2004.
 This returned the shopping center to family ownership.

-Barney's second level was refitted with two stores.
-PIRCH (a San Diego-based home appliance, plumbing fixture and outdoor furniture emporium) was dedicated August 23, 2014.
-Cleveland-based Arhaus Furniture debuted on November 14th of the same year.
+The NORTHPARK Barney's went dark in April 2013.
+The store's second level was refitted with two stores.
+PIRCH, a San Diego-based home appliance, plumbing fixture and outdoor furniture emporium, was dedicated on August 23, 2014.
+Cleveland-based Arhaus debuted on November 14th.

-The mall's PIRCH store was short-lived, for the chain did a retail retraction during 2017.
+PIRCH was short-lived.
+The chain did a retail retraction during 2017.
 Locations in Illinois, New Jersey, New York, Georgia and Texas were shuttered, with only stores in California remaining in business.
-The NORTHPARK location went dark on September 30, 2017.
+The NORTHPARK location was shuttered on September 30, 2017.
+PIRCH was replaced by 3-level (48,000 square foot) Eataly.
+This Italian-style food hall included sit-down restaurants, beverage counters, a bakery, cooking school and upscale grocery.
+It welcomed first shoppers on December 9, 2020.

 Sources: